felixleong/felixleong.com/content/blog/2011/the-joys-of-cooking.md

 It's certainly one of the skills that I'm glad and proud of acquiring.

-Now, what recipe would I want to add to my repertoire next…?{%- endmark %}
+Now, what recipe would I want to add to my repertoire next…?